-The state control in the field of nuclear power utilization is exercised by the Ministry, other central executive authority assigned by the President of Ukraine.
+The state control in the field of nuclear power utilization is exercised by the Ministry, while other central executive authority is assigned by the President of Ukraine.

 An Operator shall:

-provide the radiation protection of the personnel, the public and environment;
+provide radiation protection of the personnel, the public and environment;

 determine, create and support the continuous functioning of the physical protection system of nuclear installations, nuclear materials, facilities designed for management of radioactive waste, other ionizing radiation sources.

-Limits and conditions of safe operation are constantly monitored and adjusted based on the analysis of operational experience, assessment of the current safety level, new scientific and technical information, in connection with equipment upgrading and new systems introduced, as well as in accordance with new regulations that were developed and put into force.
+Limits and conditions of safe operations are constantly monitored and adjusted based on the analysis of operational experience, assessment of the current safety level, and new scientific and technical information.
+These limits and conditions are also adjusted based on equipment upgrades and new systems, as well as in accordance with new regulations that are developed and put into force.

 Normative document "General Provisions on Safety Assurance of Nuclear Power Plants" requires the utility notify the state regulatory body about all violation of normal plant operation, limits and conditions of safe operation.